Personal data is information relating to an identifiable living individual. Whenever personal data is processed, collected,

 We will not usually charge you for any information, however we may charge a "reasonable fee" based on the actual administrative

 cost of providing you with the information where your request is 'manifestly unfounded, excessive or repetitive'.

 Where our employees collect, process or use personal information about our customers they must follow these guidelines:

 - Our procedures must be followed.

-is protected from loss or damage - this means by physical means such as a locked office or filing cabinet and
+from loss or damage - this means by physical means such as a locked office or filing cabinet and by electronic means

-discuss such information face-to-face or over the telephone nor to disclose information in writing or in other
+such information face-to-face or over the telephone nor to disclose information in writing or in other ways such

-obtained through general consent but in the case of sensitive data such as information concerning health or
+through general consent but in the case of sensitive data such as information concerning health or race, express

 Destroying data (the right to be forgotten)